arangodb-helper/testagent/README.md

 add the `-H tcp://0.0.0.0:2376 --storage-driver=overlay2` to the `ExecStart` line in your docker.service file.

-To allow for use of TLS verified Docker service export additionally the relevant default Docker environment variable for enabling the verification.
+To allow for use of TLS verified Docker (requires ArangoDB starter version > 0.13.10) service export additionally the relevant default Docker environment variable for enabling the verification before the above Docker command..

 ```
 export DOCKER_TLS_VERIFIED=1